isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

 Secondary 1NA students who have been identified to undergo this programme are placed under the guidance of Mathematics teachers and are provided with suitable learning materials to help strengthen their foundation in Mathematics.
-This provision of learning support for Mathematics will in turn help students to cope with the demands of secondary school Mathematics.
+This provision of learning support for Mathematics  help students to cope with the demands of secondary school Mathematics.